-Attendance is expected at scheduled activities including seminar presentations to complete components of the course.
+- Attendance is expected at scheduled activities including seminar presentations to complete credit components of the course.

-Lectures will be available as recordings.
-Other learning activities including seminar presentations will not be available as recordings.
+- Lectures will be available as recordings.
+Other learning activities including seminar presentations by students will not be available as recordings.

 - McArdle, W.D., F.I.
 Katch, and V.L.
 Katch, Exercise physiology: nutrition, energy and human performance.
 7th ed ed.
 2010, Philadelphia, Pa London: Lippincott Williams & Wilkins.